 I love Chinese food — sesame chicken, sweet and sour chicken and in Springfield, MO there’s the amazing cashew chicken.
 Over the years, I’ve made a few dishes using our wok to whip up some healthier options too.

-Recently I was rummaging through my binder of recipes and found this Pineapple Sweet and Sour Chicken.
-Knowing that my husband like the sweet and sour flavor, I knew I couldn’t go wrong.
+Recently I was rummaging through my binder of recipes and found this recipe for a popular Chinese dish.
+Knowing that my husband likes the sweet and sour flavor, I knew I couldn’t go wrong.

 With a few basic ingredients, you can pull this together in about 20 minutes or less.
 So, why bother with pick-up when you can make this Pineapple Sweet and Sour Chicken right at home!?!